 Buying a home is a major financial commitment, and the homebuying process may be more expensive than you realize.
 In addition to the down payment, you’ll be required to pay closing costs, which cover expenses such as appraisals, attorney fees, property taxes, and more.

-“Buying a home involves more money out of pocket than just the down payment,” Michele Hammond, a senior home lending advisor with Chase, told The Balance via email.
+“Buying a home involves more money out of pocket than just the down payment,” Michele Hammond, vice president of lending with Cross Country Mortgage, told The Balance via email.
 For many homebuyers, coming up with that significant amount of cash at closing can be a barrier to homeownership.

 The good news is that it’s possible to get assistance with closing costs to make them more manageable.